 Within domestic equities, growth stocks meaningfully outperformed value stocks as they have for most of the past decade.
-The technology sector (+66%) was by far the best performing segment of the market.
-In contrast, the more value-oriented sectors like energy (-1%) and utilities (-5%) actually finished the year in negative territory.
+The technology sector (+38%) was once again the best performing segment of the market; other segments of the market like consumer staples (+6%) and energy (+6%) produced much more modest gains.